joeyvanlierop/xkcdbot/README.md

 After seeing [this suggestion](https://www.reddit.com/r/xkcd/comments/epmpwv/why_do_we_not_have_a_bot/) on the /r/xkcd subreddit, I began working on this bot.
 It is intended to be a non-intrusive bot that provides a detailed and well formatted comment with information regarding the relevant comic.

 It is currently running 24/7 in the cloud.
-You can find the bot at [/r/BobbyTableBot](https://www.reddit.com/user/BobbyTablesBot/).
+You can find the bot at [/r/BobbyTablesBot](https://www.reddit.com/user/BobbyTablesBot/).

 ## Getting Started

-To host your own video download bot, follow these simple example steps.
+To host your own xkcd bot, follow these simple example steps.

 ### Prerequisites